 Export Tool messages Description Recommended action (VSP 5000 series) The batch command cannot The options specified for the following operations are not correct: Verify the specified options. be run.
-See the manual or run the help command to check the arguments for this operation.
-Register certificate in Export Tool (Windows) View certificate registered in Export Tool (Windows) Delete certificate from Export Tool (Windows) Get help in Export Tool (Windows) Register certificate in Export Tool (UNIX) View certificate registered in Export Tool (UNIX) Delete certificate from (VSP 5000 series) Export Tool (UNIX)Get help in Export Tool (UNIX)The SSL communications to the Take the following actions: The SSL communication to SVP cannot be established due to one of the following reasons: the server cannot be established : host= host-name, port= port-number a.
+See the manual or run the help command to Register certificate in Export Tool (Windows) check the arguments for this View certificate registered in Export Tool (Windows) operation.
+Delete certificate from Export Tool (Windows) Get help in Export Tool (Windows) Register certificate in Export Tool (UNIX) View certificate registered in Export Tool (UNIX) Delete certificate from Export Tool (UNIX) Get help in Export Tool (UNIX) (VSP 5000 series) The SSL communication to The SSL communications to the SVP cannot be established due to one of the following reasons: Take the following actions: the server cannot be established : host= host-name, port= port-number a.
 The server certificate of the SVP has not been updated and remains in the initial state, however the server verification is enabled.
 Update the server certificate of the SVP by following the System Administrator Guide. b.
 The entered host name or IP address is not correct.
 Enter the correct host name or IP address, and then retry the operation. c.
 The certificate of the SVP has been updated, however a root certificate or a self-signed certificate of the SVP is not registered in Export Tool.
 Register the root certificate or the self-signed certificate of the SVP in Export Tool.